JosvilG/Essence-Project-University/README.md

 ## Project objectives

-* Random drop system
+* Random drop system ✔
-* Combat system
+* Combat system ✔
-* Sound effects and sound system
+* Sound effects and sound system ✔
-* Cinematic creation and implementation
+* Cinematic creation and implementation ✔
-* Creation of menus and HUD
+* Creation of menus and HUD ✔
-* Random combat mechanics in the final boss
+* Random combat mechanics in the final boss ✔
-* Dynamic camera with Cinemachine
+* Dynamic camera with Cinemachine ✔
-* Puzzles and collectibles
+* Puzzles and collectibles ✔
-* Open world
+* Open world ✔
-* Different biomes
+* Different biomes ✔
-* Save system
+* Save system ✔
-* Basic tutorial of the game.
+* Basic tutorial of the game ✔

 ## Technologies
 Project is created with: